ramitsurana/awesome-kubernetes/PULL_REQUEST_TEMPLATE.md

 Thank You for creating a Pull Request.
-We appreciate your efforts towards contributing the awesome-kuberntes list.
+We appreciate your efforts towards contributing the awesome-kubernetes list.

 As a part of our practice, we would like to select the projects based on the below criteria.
 Please ensure that your submission is fulfilling the below requirements.
 Thanks